Unity-Technologies/ml-agents/docs/Python-API.md

 which one it is.
 If discrete, the action tensors are expected to be `np.int32`.
 If continuous, the actions are expected to be `np.float32`.

-An `BehaviorSpec` has the following fields :
+A `BehaviorSpec` has the following fields :

  - `observation_shapes` is a List of Tuples of int : Each Tuple corresponds to an observation's dimensions (without the number of agents dimension).